Caleb and his little Caleb-in-training…

 1. Do not argue in front of your kids because your relationship is their security.

 (I know.
-I’m working on it.)
+I’m working on it.
+It’s hard sometimes.)
 Practice “couch time” each day with your spouse so that your kids see you talking together and can know that your husband/wife relationship is important to you.

 2. Provide a moral reason for your directions.

-Some kids, like Joshua, are “why” kids.
+Some preteens, like my oldest, are “why” kids.
 They tend to be more argumentative, and your instinct is to try to get them to hush with a quick “because I said so,” but it’s best to just explain the why.

-I’ve been doing that with Joshua, and it has helped his attitude.
+I’ve been doing that, and it has helped his attitude.
 Once I explain the ‘why’ to him, he’s great.

 The thing is, one day they will be grown, and “because I said so” will no longer hold.
 They will need to have a moral reason ingrained into their brains.